pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

  ![](https://i.imgur.com/tAWr8Ua.png)

- **Note:Do not send anymore then 1 or .5 pirl to this address for verfication, this is NOT the address you will send the 10k pirls to. that comes later.**
+> **Note** Do not send anymore then 1 or 0.5 Pirl to this address for verfication, this is NOT the address you will send the 10k pirls to.
+That comes later.

  If you are using nautilus wallet you can click once on the last sent transaction and you see the Transaction Hash(Later asked in Masternode TX Hash field):

  {{< imagesurlsheaders "cloud/txnautilus.png" >}}

 ## Nautilus Contract Execution

  - **Open Nautilus** and navigate to the **Contract** tab located at the top right corner.